Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 - An easier way to wrap around it is only go for a PC if you have an early TSD so you can eyeball the rest.
     - Hint: The T piece is always for TSd, the O piece always sit at the same position.
 - The relevant PCs are Save-S and save-T DPC.

+### Hachispin
+- Why I stopped using: You are still more likely to construct SDPC.
+- Early O opener
+- Your opponent is likely to be using SDPC spin.
+And honestly, I would partially recommend it haha.
+Anyway, I'm sticking with Hachispin for now.
+- Sends a TSS -> TST.
+What you want to do afterwards is up to you!
+    - Continuation: TSD.
+This lets you pick either 7-2, 6-3, or 5-4.
+You can use it to build around a garbage hole!
+    - Continuation: PC.
+If you get an early TS / TL, you can do an 8L PC!
+Surprisingly enough, you will likely be able to pull the PC off because your opponent is likely using SDPC spin.
+        - The respective DPC continuations for this is I / SZ DPC.